The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Limits of Orderbook-Only Inference

 \begin{itemize} \item Panel mean (109 valid cells of 400, 55 markets): \textbf{0.615}, market-clustered bootstrap 95\% CI $[0.579, 0.653]$ \item Volume-weighted by matched-bucket count (total 125{,}080): \textbf{0.592}, market-clustered bootstrap 95\% CI $[0.542, 0.659]$ \item Panel median 0.591; IQR $[0.526, 0.681]$; $p_{10}$--$p_{90}$ $[0.464, 0.841]$ \item Per-window medians 0.586 / 0.591 / 0.618 / 0.645 \end{itemize}

 A volume-weighted sign-agreement of $\sim 59\%$ sits just above the 50\% chance baseline.
 Even when an inferred bucket matches an on-chain bucket in time and price, the inferred aggressor direction is wrong about two trades in five.
-The mechanism is the feed itself: \texttt{price\_change} updates broadcast a post-match snapshot of the resting book without identifying the taker.
+The mechanism is the order-book event stream itself: \texttt{price\_change} updates broadcast a post-match snapshot of the resting book without identifying the taker.
 The \texttt{change\_side} field marks which side of the book moved, not which side initiated the trade, and using it as a sign proxy produces the $\sim 59\%$ agreement rate.
+Polymarket's market channel does additionally emit a \texttt{last\_trade\_price} event; evaluating its agreement with on-chain ground truth is an obvious follow-up, and is out of scope for the present archive.